Montreal

 Our Montreal funding stream

-In addition to funding Montreal-based projects that advance our three focus areas, we devote approximately $2,000,000 annually to funding organizations and institutions that have a positive impact on the greater Montreal community, and that meet the criteria below:
+In addition to funding Montreal-based projects that advance our three focus areas, we devote approximately $2 million annually to funding organizations and institutions that have a positive impact on the greater Montreal community, and that meet the criteria below:

 • Revitalizing heritage buildings for the social sector: